TUDelftNAS/Delftvisor/design/design.md

 Each slice needs to be able to use the full Ethernet/IP address space without clashing with another slice.

 OpenVirtex, an Openflow 1.0 Hypervisor, achieves this by rewriting the source and destination addresses at the edge of the network to an internal representation and rewriting it again before the packet is output again at the network edge.
-With Openflow 1.3 this becomes difficult when rewriting packets that are output via a group table (and some other problems) which is why a different concept was chosen.
+With Openflow 1.3 this becomes difficult when rewriting packets that are output via a group table (and some other problems) and new features are available which is why a different concept was chosen.

-PBB (Provider Backbone Bridging, also called mac-in-mac) was chosen because it allows for 120 bits that support masking.
+Double VLAN tags was choosen, in this concept VLAN tags are added to each packet containing the slice and the destination.
-Openflow switches are not required to allow masking on MPLS tags which would be necessary for efficient routing and VLAN tags only allow for 15 bits of maskable information which wasn't enough to contain the routing information for a sizable network.
+Openflow switches are not required to allow masking on MPLS tags which would be necessary for efficient routing and PBB tags aren't widely supported.
+The first VLAN tag contains the slice/switch combination and the second VLAN tag contains the slice/port combination.
+The packet is routed to the switch based on the first tag, 1 hop before it gets to that switch the tag is removed and it is forwarded with only the slice/port VLAN tag.
+The target than outputs the packet after removing the VLAN tag over the desired port.
+This scheme was choosen to enlarge the amount of bit per slice/switch/port.
+We need another bit of information so the switch can differentiate between the two VLAN tags.
+Using the VLAN-vid and VLAN-pcp fields we have 15 bits of maskable fields per VLAN tag.
+We divide these bits as follows:

+VLAN tag 1:
+ - 7 bits slice
+ - 1 bit is port tag = 0
+ - 7 bits switch

+VLAN tag 2:
+ - 7 bits slice
+ - 1 bit is port tag = 1
+ - 7 bits port

+Special id's are reserved for target port flowtable and the topology discovery slice.

 The output action need to be rewritten to add the tag if necessary.
 For this purpose is reactively a group table entry created with type indirect for each slice/switch/port combination.
-This entry adds the PBB tag, sets the values and outputs the packet over the port it needs to go to.
+This entry adds the tag(s), sets the values and outputs the packet over the port it needs to go to.
 In an apply action instruction the output action can just be changed to the group action without encountering problems but the write-action instruction needs some extra logic.
 The action set of a packet can be overwritten by in other flow tables, per type of action only one is allowed in the action set.
 If an action set contains an group and an output action only the group action is executed.